PendingUsername/Ebs-Calc/README.md

 The Python code, implemented using Flask, handles the user input and performs the selected operation.
 It then returns the result to the HTML code, which displays it on the page.
 Make sure python is installed on your machine.
 Run pip install flask.
 Run python ebs-calc.py.
 Open your browser and navigate to http://127.0.0.1:5000.
 Do some calculations :]

-How to use it (make sure to follow the ste)
+How to use it (make sure to follow the steps)
 Run the Python code on a server by executing it in a terminal or command prompt.
 Once the server is running, open a web browser and navigate to the server's URL to access the calculator. (see above)

 Logic behind it